- General Degree Requirements and Policies

 The School of the Arts’ academic year for Master of Fine Arts (MFA) and Master of Arts (MA) students consists of the fall and spring semesters and, if applicable, the summer term.
 Academic progress will be measured at the end of each semester and will take effect the following term.

 The initial SAP evaluation will be made at the conclusion of the first semester, and will include accepted transfer credits.
-The School of the Arts’ policy regarding transfer credits can be found at: arts.columbia.edu/application-admissions-policies#transfer-of-credit.
+The School of the Arts’ policy regarding transfer credits can be found on the Admissions Policies and Processes page.

 Students who have been suspended from the program for disciplinary reasons will not be eligible for financial aid upon their return unless SAP was met during the last period of enrollment.
 Students who are readmitted who did not meet SAP after the last semester or term of enrollment should follow the SAP appeals process if they would like to be considered for financial aid.